Shirlsak/Shirlsak/README.md

 ### 👋 Hi there, my name is Shirley

+🏢 I am currently aspiring to be Health Data Scientist

-🌱 I currently hold a Masters in Data Science
+🌱 I hold a Masters in Data Science

 🎓 I have a Bachelor of Science in Statistics with Mathematics